emi90/uw-sbux-capstone/README.md

 ### Solution

 Our system predicts context labels to a requesting store based on conditions like the weather and the time of day.
-These context labels are then used to form potential headlines that would match these recommended products.
+These context labels are then used to filter through potential headlines that would match these recommended products.

 Out of all the potential headlines, we picked the one that would give us the highest conversion rate.
 Our approach involved the use of reinforcement learning in the form of multi-armed bandits to determine the optimal headline choice.